Martbul/citystat1/docs/setting_dev_env.md

 The following instructions outline how to set up your development environment for starting development on Lichess mobile.

-If you get stuck during the installation process the most suitable place to seek help is the `#lichess-dev-onboarding` channel on Discord (https://discord.gg/lichess).
+If you get stuck during the installation process the most suitable place to seek help is the `#Lichess-dev-onboarding` channel on Discord (https://discord.gg/Lichess).

 ## Installing Flutter